 Skilled Migrant Category Resident Visa application guide

-Use this guide to help you gather the evidence you need for your Skilled Migrant Category Resident Visa application.
+Use this guide to help you plan and submit your Skilled Migrant Category Resident Visa application in time.

 The application process